 One of the primary causes of winter storm damage to trees in San Antonio is freezing temperatures.
 When temperatures drop below freezing, the water inside the cells of a tree’s bark and leaves can freeze, causing the cells to expand and burst.
-This can lead to serious damage to the tree’s branches, bark, and leaves, and in some cases, can even kill the tree.
+This can lead to serious damage to the tree’s branches, bark, and leaves.
+In some cases, can even kill the tree.

 Another cause of winter storm damage to trees in San Antonio is snow and ice.
-When snow accumulates on the branches of a tree, it can add weight to the branches and cause them to snap or break under the stress.
-Ice can also build up on the branches of a tree and weigh them down, causing similar damage.
-Additionally, snow and ice can also cause damage to the trunk of a tree, by causing it to bend or crack.
+When snow accumulates on the branches of a tree, it can add weight to the branches and cause them to snap or break.
+Ice can also build up on the branches of a tree and weigh them down, causing damage.
+Snow and ice can also cause damage to the trunk of a tree causing it to bend or crack.

-Strong winds are another cause of winter storm damage to trees in San Antonio.
-When winds are high enough, they can cause branches to break or even uproot the entire tree.
-This type of damage is especially common in trees that are already weakened by other factors, such as disease or old age.
+Strong winds are another cause of storm damage to trees in San Antonio.
+When winds are strong they can cause branches to break or even uproot trees.
+This type of damage is especially common in trees that are already weakened by other factors like disease or old age.

-To prevent winter storm damage to trees in San Antonio, there are several steps that you can take.
-One solution is to make sure that your trees are well-maintained and in good health.
+To prevent winter storm damage to trees in San Antonio, there are several steps to take.
+One is to make sure that your trees are well-maintained and in good health.
 This means regularly removing dead or damaged branches, fertilizing the soil around your trees, and watering them when necessary.

-Finally, you can also protect your trees from snow and ice by removing snow from their branches, or by covering them with a protective tarp or blanket.
-This will help to prevent snow from accumulating on the branches and causing them to break.
+You can also protect your trees from snow and ice by removing snow from their branches.
+You can also cover them with a protective tarp or blanket.
+This will help to prevent snow from building on the branches and causing them to break.